PrismLibrary/Prism-Samples-Forms/README.md

 | [Prism Forms Gallery][98] | Prism.Forms Gallery demonstrates a number of Prism and Prism.Forms features all in a single app.
 The goal of this gallery is to make it easy to learn, share, teach, test, and use the material in your presentations and talks. |
 | [Contoso Cookbook][99] | Contoso Cookbook is a classic Microsoft sample recipe app; first adapted for Xamarin.Forms by Jeff Prosise in 2015 and now updated to use Prism for Xamarin.Forms.
 Demonstrates how to use a TabbedPage with a DataTemplate for the tabs, and a ListView with DataTemplate for the recipe list on each tab; for a clean professional-looking UI. |

+## Adding or Updating a Sample

+A number of topics have been stubbed out.
+For any existing topic you can simply update the project with the relavent content.
+Be sure the Project heads are each updated as follows:

+- The Display Name on iOS, Android and UWP should be updated from `Prism Sample` to be relevent to what your sample is on.
+It should also be short! (i.e. ViewModelInitialization -&gt; Prism Init, EventToCommandBehavior -&gt; Event 2 Cmd)
+- The Sample's all use `com.prismlibrary.prismsample` as the Bundle/Package Id.
+If every sample kept this you would not be able to have samples side by side.
+Be sure that the final segment `prismsample` is updated to the lowercase name of the sample (i.e. `com.prismlibrary.eventtocommand`)

+If you're adding a brand new sample be sure to start with a copy of the resources in the [Sample Template](sample-template/) directory.

 [1]: 01-Navigation/
 [2]: 02-ServiceRegistration/
 [3]: 03-PlatformSpecificServices/